andymac1091/CASA0005book/docs/01-prac1.md

 R studio requires R which you can download from: https://cran.rstudio.com/

-RStudio is a free and open-source integrated development envrionment for R --- it makes R much easier to use.
+RStudio is a free and open-source integrated development environment for R --- it makes R much easier to use.

 In RStduio go: